EFCC's Invitation Stimulates Okowa's Political Consciousness

-The immediate past governor of Delta State, Senator Ifeanyi Okowa, on Tuesday, said the recent invitation by the Economic and Financial Crimes Commission (EFCC) has rather than weaken him, stimulated his political consciousness.
+The immediate past governor of Delta State, Senator Ifeanyi Okowa, on Tuesday, said the recent invitation to him by Economic and Financial Crimes Commission (EFCC) has rather than weaken him, stimulated his political consciousness.

 The former governor thanked his people for the visit and said that there was no cause for alarm about the EFCC invitation by the EFCC.